Image about how to make bread at home on Biancolievito

 THE DIRECT METHOD or 1-Dough

-As the name suggests, this technique consists of kneading all the recipe ingredients (obviously following the suggested order) and letting the dough proof before baking.
-This method is surely the most rapid but also the one which guarantees a lower quality.
+As the name suggests, this technique consists of kneading all the recipe ingredients (following the suggested order) and letting the dough proof before baking.
+This method is surely the most rapid but also guarantees a lower quality.

-In this case, the fermentation is due to the fresh or dry yeast, and it is important to dose it in the right way to ensure a good-tasting and digestible bread.
+In this case, the fermentation is due to the fresh or dry yeast, and it is important to dose it correctly to ensure a good-tasting and digestible bread.

 THE INDIRECT METHOD or 2-Doughs

 Use this method if you aim to make high-quality bread!
-Double dought is the most common technique used for sourdough-based products as well as many leavened doughs.
+Double dough and many leavened doughs are the most common techniques for sourdough-based products.

-Whiting the well-known pre-preferments we can find Biga and Poolish and I invite you to read my article to learn how to prepare them in the best way.
+Among the well-known starters, we can find Biga and Poolish, and I invite you to read my article to learn how to prepare them best.

 INGREDIENTS